marquis-code/blackcountry-signature/README.md

 8. `Edit Signed PDF`: After signing, click the edit button to edit the signed PDF file.
 9. `Batch Operation`: Batch archive, delete and reduction files

-## Contribution

-Contributions are welcome!
-If you have any suggestions or improvements, please submit a Pull Request or create an Issue.

-## License

-This project is licensed under the [MIT](https://opensource.org/licenses/MIT) License - see the [LICENSE](./LICENSE) file for details.